-- The share habit: I see a nice view, read a good article, or make a breakthrough with my code and I want to share it with someone.
+- Sharing: I see a nice view, read a good article, or make a breakthrough with my code and I want to share it with someone.

-- The search habit: A stray question or thought pops into my mind.
+- Searching: A stray question or thought pops into my mind.
 Before I can even think, I’m on Google and I’m finding the answer.
 Then I’m on Wikipedia or IMDB, then I’m lost on the internet bouncing from fact to fact.

-- The social habit: The need for social validation here has me scanning social media feeds, or checking apps for red notifications.
+- Socializing: The need for social validation here has me scanning social media feeds, or checking apps for red notifications.

-- The news habit: Something curious, something bright or shiny is the need here.
+- Refreshing: Something curious, something bright or shiny is the need here.
 It’s my curiosity here that keeps me returning us to my inbox, social media feeds and to news websites.

 Breaking bad habits

-Breaking the above habits is a personal challenge for many.
+During this courses, many of us strive to break the habits above.
 For me, the answer has greatly come from the most old fashioned of tools: Pen and paper.